bevyengine/bevy-website/content/news/2023-07-07-bevy-0.11/index.md

 <video controls loop><source  src="earth-parallax.webm" type="video/webm"/></video>

-Notice how it is not merely the light shading of pixel that changes, but their actual position on screen.
+Notice how it is not merely the shading of pixels that changes, but their actual position on screen.
 Notice how mountaintops hide mountain ridges behind themselves.
 Notice how mountaintops move faster than coastal areas.